mkang315/MCTSeg/README.md

 # Official MCTSeg
-This is the source code for the paper, "A Multimodal Feature Distillation with CNN-Transformer Network for Brain Tumor Segmentation with Incomplete Modalities", of which I am the first author.
+This is the source code for the paper, "A Multimodal Feature Distillation with CNN-Transformer Network for Brain Tumor Segmentation with Incomplete Modalities", of which I am the first author.<!-- [IEEE Journal of Biomedical and Health Informatics (IEEE J-BHI or IEEE JBHI)](https://www.embs.org/jbhi)-->

 ## Model
 The Multimodal feature distillation with CNN-Transformer hybrid network for incomplete multimodal brain tumor Segmentation (MCTSeg) model configuration (i.e., network construction) file is net.py in the directory [.\model](https://github.com/mkang315/MCTSeg/tree/main/model).